vulkomilev/oumi/docs/resources/datasets/sft_datasets.md

 # Supervised Fine-Tuning

+Supervised Fine-Tuning (SFT) is the most common approach for adapting a pre-trained language model to specific downstream tasks.
+This involves fine-tuning the model's parameters on a labeled dataset of input-output pairs, effectively teaching the model to perform the desired task.

-This guide covers datasets used for instruction tuning and supervised learning in Oumi.
+This guide covers datasets used for using SFT datasets in Oumi.

 ## SFT Datasets